GoogleChrome/developer.chrome.com/site/en/docs/web-platform/handwriting-recognition/index.md

 1. A _point_ represents where the pointer was at a particular time.
 2. A _stroke_ consists of one or more points.
-The recording of a stroke starts when the user puts the pointer down (i.e., clicks the primary mouse button, or touches the screen with their pen or finger) and ends when they raise the pointer back up.
+The recording of a stroke starts when the user puts the pointer down (that is, clicks the primary mouse button, or touches the screen with their pen or finger) and ends when they raise the pointer back up.
 3. A _drawing_ consists of one or more strokes.
 The actual recognition takes place at this level.
 4. The _recognizer_ is configured with the expected input language.
 It is used to create an instance